 In November, Matt and I joined a friend and his daughter for a camping weekend in central Nevada.
 Though Matt and I had moved back to Nevada 5 months earlier, this road trip was a great reminder of what I love about this state.

 We left Carson City around noon on a Friday with a plan to camp in Monitor Valley that night.
-We detoured off of Highway 50 to visit Berlin-Ichthyosaur State Park, where there is a massive display of fossils and a ghost town!
+We detoured off of US 50 to visit Berlin-Ichthyosaur State Park, where there is a massive display of fossils and a ghost town!

 From the park website: The park is also home to the most abundant concentration, and largest known remains, of Ichthyosaurs, an ancient marine reptile that swam in a warm ocean that covered central Nevada 225 million years ago.
 The fossils are protected and displayed at the park’s Fossil House.